Submissions for Volume 1, Issue 2 are now open.

 Yes.
 Each issue has a theme.

-The upcoming issue is Volume One, Issue One.
-The theme is Conception.
+The upcoming issue is Volume 1, Issue 2.
+The theme is Pride.
 This can mean many different things to different people.
 What does this mean to you?
 Show us, don't tell us.

 Is there a fee to submit?